Graduate Programmes in Chemistry and Chemical Engineering

 General Information

-The Department of Chemistry and Chemical Engineering offers the Master's and PhD degree programmes with specialty fields in Chemical and Materials, Environmental, and Nuclear, in Engineering or Science.
+The Department of Chemistry and Chemical Engineering offers Master of Engineering (M.Eng.), Master of Science (M.Sc.), Master of Applied Science (M.A.Sc.) and Doctor of Philosophy (Ph.D.) degree programmes with specialty fields in Chemical and Materials, Environmental, and Nuclear, in Engineering or Science.

 The Department's graduate research programme is closely affiliated with and supported by numerous DND agencies and directorates.
 Many thesis topics are offered as a result of this collaboration and are arranged between the sponsor and the Department of Chemistry and Chemical Engineering.